 Access the following for:

-Ontario is increasing access to treatment for depression, anxiety and anxiety-related conditions, the most common mental health issues faced by people in Ontario.
+Depression, anxiety and anxiety-related conditions are the most common mental health issues faced by people in Ontario.

 Virtual care is an effective and convenient way to deliver mental health and addictions care.
 Through 2020, as health care providers have adapted to the COVID-19 pandemic, use of virtual care increased dramatically compared with its previous use across Ontario.